Hansastro/Programming-Learning/README.md

 Those two languages have also a lot of support on Internet.

+## Useful tools

+Have a look on the following tools:
+- Jupyter Notebook
+- Jupyter Notebook Extension (lot of usefull addon for Jupyter Notebook)
+- Markdown format (How to format simple text)
+- Matplotlib (Library to draw some graphs in Python)
+- Google Colab (Jupyter Notebook bei Google)
+- Git and Github or Gitlab (Usefull to store projects and work with several people)
+- LateX (High quelity docuement generator.
+Tricky to use but extremly powerfull, very nice output)
+- Inkscape (Tool to draw some vectorial graphics)
+- Gimp (Image manipulation tool)

 ## Beginner Projects (P5.js)

 Those projects are proposed for their simplicity.
 Begin with the seven segment and bring your creativity.
 Try, experiment.